 However, I was even more shocked when I found out that Lightning Bolt’s famed core group — Gerry Lopez, Reno Abellira and Barry Kanaiaupuni — were all early Surf Line shapers.
 Lopez actually spent some time working in Surf Line’s offices on the business side.

 Here is a great Surfer Magazine interview with Tom Parrish that expands on how a bunch of Surf Line employees broke away to found Lightning Bolt.
-Bolt was founded by Lopez and Jack Shipley, who was Surf Line’s top salesman at the time.
-Shortly thereafter, Lopez and Shipley were followed out the door by Reno, Barry, and co.
-It’s really saying something when it’s hard to find space to mention Dick Brewer‘s involvement with the brand, as well!
+Bolt was founded by Lopez and Jack Shipley, the latter being Surf Line’s top salesman at the time.
+Shortly thereafter, Reno, Barry and co followed Lopez and Shipley out the door.
+It’s really saying something when it’s hard to find space to mention Dick Brewer‘s involvement with Surf Line, as well!